sMorm/Mimic/README.md

 1) Make sure that you've correctly configured your Twitter Keys and node, which can be done by following Daniel Shiffman's first three videos in the playlist.

-2) Modify the program by changing 'var userToMatch' to @some_username
+2) Modify the program by changing 'var userToMatch' to @some_username WITHOUT THE @ JUST THE USERNAME

 3) Customize the tweet to send to the user by modifying 'var stringToTweet'